Everyone

 Employer responsibilities

-As an employer, you must comply with the Privacy Act 2020 and Privacy Principles, which govern how you can collect, store, use and share employee-related information.
+Employers must comply with the Privacy Act 2020 and Privacy Principles, which govern how they can collect, store, use and share employee-related information.
+This includes information about job applicants.

-The information you will collect from employees, and how you will store and use it, should be set out in a workplace policy or the .
+The information employers collect from employees, and how they will store and use it, should be set out in a workplace policy or in the employment agreement.

 Creating workplace policies and procedures